What is the 80% pledge?

 SANFORD 69th & minnesota family medicine clinic

-What can your clinic or hospital do to reach 80% by 2018?
+What can your clinic or hospital do to reach 80% in Every Community?

 Steps to Increase Colorectal Cancer Screening Rates